Peter G. Van Winkle: Career

-After further studies locally with lawyer and General John Jay Jackson Sr., Van Winkle began his legal practice in Parkersburg in 1835.
-He was president of the town board of trustees from 1844 until 1850.
-In 1850, Wood County voters also elected Van Winkle to represent at the Virginia State constitutional convention in 1850.
-He was treasurer and later president of the Northwestern Virginia Railroad Co. beginning in 1852 through the American Civil War as discussed below.
+Van Winkle deepened his legal expertise through further studies with lawyer and General John Jay Jackson Sr. He began practicing law in Parkersburg in 1835 and served as president of the town board of trustees from 1844 to 1850.
+During this time, Wood County voters elected him to represent the region at the Virginia's State constitutional convention in 1850.

+In 1852, Van Winkle became treasurer and later president of the Northwestern Virginia Railroad Company, holding these roles through the American Civil War.

-After Virginia seceded from the Union, much to the distress of many in its northwestern corner, Wood County voters elected Van Winkle to the second Wheeling Convention in 1861.
-He helped organize the Restored Government of Virginia and also served in 1862 as an influential delegate to the convention which framed the constitution of West Virginia.
+After Virginia seceded from the Union in 1861, Van Winkle aligned with the Unionist cause, reflecting the prevailing sentiment in northwestern Virginia.
+Wood County voters elected him to the second Wheeling Convention, where he played a crucial role in organizing the Restored Government of Virginia.

+In 1862, he served as a delegate to the convention that drafted West Virginia’s first constitution.
 He was also elected to the first session of the West Virginia House of Delegates in 1863.

-When West Virginia was admitted as a State into the Union, voters elected Van Winkle as a Unionist to the U.S. Senate, where he served from August 4, 1863, to March 3, 1869.
-While in the Senate, Van Winkle was chairman of the Committee on Pensions (Fortieth Congress).
+Van Winkle served in the U.S. Senate from August 4, 1863, to March 3, 1869, representing West Virginia as a Unionist.
+He chaired the Committee on Pensions during the Fortieth Congress.

-During President Andrew Johnson's impeachment trial, Van Winkle broke party ranks, along with nine other Republican senators and voted for acquittal, defying their party and public opinion in voting against conviction (which failed by one vote).
-Seven of these Republican senators were disturbed by how the proceedings had been manipulated in order to give a one-sided presentation of the evidence.
+One of the most significant moments of his Senate tenure occurred during Andrew Johnson's impeachment trial in 1868.
+Van Winkle broke party ranks, along with nine other Republican senators and voted for acquittal, defying their party and public opinion in voting against conviction (which failed by one vote).
+Seven of the dissenting senators, including Van Winkle, cited concerns over the fairness of the trial proceedings, which they believed had been manipulated to present one-sided evidence.

 The other senators who voted against impeachment along with him were James Dixon, James Rood Doolittle, William Pitt Fessenden, Joseph S. Fowler, James W. Grimes, John B. Henderson, Lyman Trumbull, Daniel S. Norton, and Edmund G. Ross (the latter of whom provided the decisive vote).
 After the trial, Congressman Benjamin Butler conducted hearings on the widespread reports that Republican senators had been bribed to vote for Johnson's acquittal.
 In Butler's hearings, and in subsequent inquiries, there was increasing evidence that some acquittal votes were acquired by promises of patronage jobs and cash cards.

 West Virginia Governor Arthur Boreman was elected to succeed Van Winkle.

 Van Winkle also served as a delegate to the Southern Loyalist Convention at Philadelphia, Pennsylvania in 1866.